proxycheck/proxycheck-php/README.md

 # proxycheck-php
-php library for calling the [proxycheck.io](https://proxycheck.io/) v2 API which allows you to check if an IP address is a Proxy or VPN and get the Country, ASN and Provider for the IP address being checked.
+php library for calling the [proxycheck.io](https://proxycheck.io/) v3 API which allows you to check if an IP address is a Proxy or VPN and get the Country, ASN and Provider for the IP address being checked.
 This library also supports checking email addresses to determine if they belong to a disposable email service or not.

+## Upgrading your library from v0.2.x to v1? ##

+If you're upgrading from a version < 1.0.0 please check the UPGRADE.md [here](https://github.com/proxycheck/proxycheck-php/blob/master/UPGRADE.md) for specific instructions on what has changed and what you need to update in your implementation.

 ## Install via Composer ##